VR&E

 7. After Graduation

-Once you have graduated and degrees have been conferred, you will need to provide your final UTSA transcript to your VR&E case manager.
+Once you have graduated and degrees have been conferred, you will need to provide your final UT San Antonio transcript to your VR&E case manager.
 Learn more on how to request transcripts.

 Ordering Books

-As a Chapter 31, VR&E student, you can obtain a book voucher to order your books online at the UTSA bookstore.
+As a Chapter 31, VR&E student, you can obtain a book voucher to order your books online at the UT San Antonio bookstore.
 Before ordering, you must work with your VR&E counselor to create an authorization which will be transmitted to the bookstore, who will create an account for you. » view online ordering instructions

 VA VetSuccess on Campus